 The 110 volt AC electrical system is connected to the shore power system.
-Its functions are primarily water heat, battery charge, power outlets, and sometimes refrigeration and air conditioning.
+Its functions are primarily water, heat, battery charge, power outlets, and sometimes refrigeration and air conditioning.
 The service capacity is thirty amperes and the system is protected to that level.
-Maintenance wise there is little that the average owner should do.
+There is little maintenance that the average owner should do.
 Whenever working on the back of the panel, it is wise to shut down 110 power.
 Remember, a yacht is a damp environment, and this tends to increase the dangers of electric power.
 The 110 volt system is grounded in the yacht and this ground should remain.
-SEE WIRE COLOR TABLE V.-1.
+Remember - AC circuits and electricity can be lethal!

-3. Protective System
+3. Protective Systems